-Yeap you should be familiar with this one.
-But do you know why though?
-Apparently, scientists are stumped too, as to the exact ingredients that cause lethargy, vomiting, dehydration and depression in dogs.
-In the worst cases, kidney failures have also been reported.
-One thing’s for sure, steer clear of these silent killers.
+Most dog owners would be familiar with this one.
+But do you know why?
+Apparently, scientists are stumped too.
+Grapes and raisins are known to cause lethargy, vomiting, dehydration and depression in dogs.
+Severe cases have led to kidney failure.
+Though the exact component that causes such a reaction is unclear, one thing’s for sure, steer clear of these silent killers.

-This includes tea, coffee, colas, drinks like Red Bull and of course, chocolate (which is much more complex actually and will be discussed further later).
+This includes tea, coffee, colas, drinks such as Red Bull and of course, chocolate (which is much more complex actually and will be discussed further later).
 In large enough quantities, the effects could be dire, for example, causing palpitations, fits, bleeding, breathlessness, and eventual death.
 No known antidote exists.

-Avocados- healthy for humans, should be alright for my dog too right?
-Wrong.
-They contain a substance known as persin which in large amounts may be absolute poison for your pup.
-In addition, you should also keep your pups away from any avocado plants you might have growing around, as the persin can also be found in the leaves, seed and bark of the avocado plant.
+Avocados may be healthy for humans, but they contain a substance known as persin which, when consumed in large quantities, may poison your pup.
+You should also keep your dog away from avocado plants as the persin can also be found in the leaves, seed and bark of the plant.

 This one might surprise you, especially since you might not consciously think of feeding your dog these vegetables.
 With garlic being the stronger of the two, these deadly foods can destroy your dog’s red blood cells and cause anemia if ingested in large quantities.
 Most basic symptoms include weakness, vomiting, loss of appetite and breathlessness.
-In the worst case scenario, your dog might require a blood transfusion.
-So, be careful with the home cooked meals.
+In the worst case scenario, your dog might require a blood transfusion, so be careful when serving your pup home-cooked meals.

-Our lucky number 7 is another rather peculiar food, probably because we never expect what kind of effects a tiny harmless nut has on our poor pooch.
-Once again, the specific harmful chemical has not been identified, so the only information we have are the aftereffects: weakness, inability to walk especially in the hind legs, vomiting, staggering gait, tremors, and in severe cases, hypothermia.
+Our lucky number 7 is another rather peculiar food, probably because we would never expect the kind of effects a tiny harmless nut has on dogs.
+Once again, the specific harmful chemical has not been identified, so the only information we have are the after effects: weakness, inability to walk especially in the hind legs, vomiting, staggering gait, tremors, and in severe cases, hypothermia.